-This semester will focus on three areas: speech, senior project, and reading.
+This semester will focus on three areas: speech, self-exploration, and rhetorical critique.
 During this semester, students will be instructed in all aspects of formal public speaking in order to gain insight into the skill of oral communication.
 Various speeches will be written, discussed and performed in the course of the semester.
-Students will also complete their senior project during this semester, including all reading, writing, journaling or hands-on work necessary to bring the project to completion.
+Students will also complete all reading, writing, journaling or hands-on work necessary to ensure college and career readiness.